stem — Create stem plots for discrete sequences with MATLAB-compatible stem syntax and styling controls.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how stem works, line by line, in Rust.
+Read exactly how stem is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.